fallen-icarus/cardano-options/README.md

 ## Conclusion
-Cardano-Options is the latest addition to a family of p2p-DeFi protocols that enables users to build a fully endogenous economy on the CSL.
-By embracing radical permissionlessness, simplicity, and interoperability, Cardano-Options enables a secure, censorship-resistant options market on Cardano.
+Cardano-Options is the latest member of the [p2p-DeFi protocol family.](https://github.com/zhekson1/CSL-DeFi-Protocols) It enables the formation of a radically permissionless and highly composable options market on the CSL, and works synergistically with other p2p-DeFi protocols.

-## Feedback
 Any feedback that can help improve the protocol is welcome!
-If you have any ideas, feel free to use either the Issue section or Discussion section of this repo.
-The Discussion section can also be used to ask any questions.
+If you have any ideas or questions, please use either the Issue section or Discussion section of this repo.